netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 .. admonition:: Product data maintenance

-   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description* and traiffnumber via the product attribute *Tariff number*.
+   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description* and tariff numbers via the product attribute *Tariff number*.

-   **Please note:** In the case of *Configurable product* in an order, the data from its data storage is transferred to the *Package popup* and not the data that is possibly filled on a *Simple product* linked to the *Configurable product*.
+   **Please note:** In the case of an *Configurable product* in an order, the data from its data storage is transferred to the *Package popup* and not the data that might be stored on a *Simple product* linked to the *Configurable product*.

 Everything else is the same as described in the section `National shipments`_.